Philippines jails Chinese fishermen for infringing wildlife law

 MANILA The Philippines has jailed 11 Chinese fishermen caught with endangered sea turtles off a disputed shoal in the South China Sea, officials said on Saturday, rejecting demands from China to free the men.

-China has claims on the South China Sea, an area rich in energy deposits and an important passageway traversed each year by $5 trillion (3 trillion pounds) worth of ship-borne goods.
+China has claims on the South China Sea, an area rich in energy deposits and an important passageway traversed each year by $5 trillion worth of ship-borne goods.
 Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims on the area.

 The Philippine National Police on Tuesday intercepted a Chinese fishing boat carrying about 350 marine turtles off Half Moon Shoal in the Spratlys, arrested its crew and took them to the southwestern province of Palawan to face charges of violating wildlife protection laws.

 If found guilty, the fishermen, who were transferred to a provincial jail late on Friday, face prison terms ranging from 12 to 20 years.
-But each can post bail of 150,000 pesos (2,017 pounds) to secure temporary liberty while facing trial.
+But each can post bail of 150,000 pesos ($3,400) to secure temporary liberty while facing trial.

 "They will remain in detention until the office of the provincial prosecutor has determined whether there is probable cause for the filing of formal charges," said Allen Ross Rodriguez, a government lawyer.